-An Associate's degree in psychology is typically an introductory program for bachelor's degree programs in psychology.
+An associate's degree in psychology is typically for students interested in later entering bachelor's degree programs in psychology.
 While completing the program, students can gain fundamental knowledge in behavior theories and explore the causes of abnormal and normal thought processes.
+An associate's degree program in psychology typically requires a high school diploma or the equivalent to enroll and involves two years of full-time study or a minimum of 60 semester hours.

 Associate's Degrees in Psychology

 Associate's programs in psychology focus on introductory topics and delve into more complex theory and research in the field.
 In this program, students may study behavior analysis and explore factors that affect how individuals respond to stress and unexpected circumstances.
 Programs often focus on how the actions of individuals are influenced by their own thought processes and by people's interactions with others.
-An associate degree program in psychology typically requires a high school diploma or the equivalent to enroll and involves two years of full-time study or a minimum of 60 semester hours.
 Courses could include:

 - Emotional and social disorders

 Individuals who complete 2-year degree programs in psychology often transfer into bachelor's degree programs.
 Graduates might also find employment in entry-level jobs related to human resources or social work.
 They may also qualify for select entry-level positions related to psychology, such as in counseling assistance, which usually require the supervision of a licensed psychologist.
 Some possible job titles include:

 - Paraprofessional counselor

 - Drug counseling assistant